ojhapall/MechaCar_Statistical_Analysis/README.md

 If we look at all lots as a whole, the suspension coils have a variance of around 62.
 This is within the manufacturing specifications.

 If we look at each lot seperately then the only Lot 1 and Lot 2 are within the specification.
 Lot 3 has a variance of roughly 170, which is over the manufacturing specification.

+## T-Tests of Suspension Coils

+If we look at all lots, the manufacturing lots are satistifically signficant.This shows that the suspension coils PSI in all lots are satistically similar to population mean.
+However, if we look at each lot individually only Lot 1 and 2 are satisfically significant.
+This shows that the suspension coils PSI in this lot are satistically similar to population mean.
+Lot 3 has a p-value below 0.05 at 0.04168 which shows that the Suspension Coils PSI are statistically difference from the mean.